Tap here to get 5 Secrets to Stress Free Dinners

 Tips for Peanut Butter No Bakes

 • You are looking for a raging boil.
-We aren’t talking a few bubbles.
+We aren’t talking about a few bubbles.
 You want to see a really foamy and frothy boil before moving on to your next step.

 • Stir continuously.
 This isn’t a recipe to walk away from.